ShirinG/exprAnalysis/README.md

 browseVignettes("exprAnalysis")

-# There might be problems with installation of packages.
+# There might be problems with installation of some dependency packages (especially Bioconductor packages and WGCNA from CRAN).
 In order to install them manually:
 list.of.packages <- c("list", "of", "packages")
 new.packages <- list.of.packages[!(list.of.packages %in% installed.packages()[,"Package"])]